Skip navigation

 What is life insurance?

-There are a number of different types of life insurance and the right one for you depends on your own personal circumstances.
+There are several different types of life insurance and the right one for you depends on your own personal circumstances.
 Buying life cover is a big step and it’s wise to seek independent advice before committing to a policy.

 Fixed or ‘term’ life insurance: